benc-uk/http-toolkit/readme.md

 version              📝 Show current version
 ```

+### 📜 API Specs

+The API spec is available as OpenAPI v3 document in [swagger-ui/openapi.json](swagger-ui/openapi.json).
+This is generated using [TypeSpec](https://typespec.io/) from the source in [api/specs/main.tsp](api/specs/main.tsp).
+To compile this and generate the OpenAPI JSON from the TypeSpec run the `generate.sh` bash script, you will need Node.js and NPM in order to run this.
+This is not required when building the app, as the openapi.json is committed to the repo.

+When the service is running the Swagger UI is served from the `/docs` endpoint, along with the OpenAPI JSON file at `/docs/openapi.json`

 ### 🧪 Testing

-This project uses a HTTP file (`api/tests.http`) that can be used a few different ways, you can instal the [VSCode REST CLient](https://marketplace.visualstudio.com/items?itemName=humao.rest-client) or [httpYac](https://marketplace.visualstudio.com/items?itemName=anweber.vscode-httpyac), [httpYac](https://httpyac.github.io/) is preferred as it supports many more features.
+This project uses a HTTP file (`api/tests.http`) that can be used a few different ways, you can instal the [VSCode REST Client](https://marketplace.visualstudio.com/items?itemName=humao.rest-client) or [httpYac](https://marketplace.visualstudio.com/items?itemName=anweber.vscode-httpyac), [httpYac](https://httpyac.github.io/) is preferred as it supports many more features.

 You can interactively run & send the requests in the `api/tests.http` file using these extensions, but the main reason to use httpYac, is it has a much richer language & the support of assertions which can turn each of the example requests into integration tests too 👌